 Culture is also a priority area in the context of the rights of indigenous peoples.
-The Foreign Ministry's Guidelines for Norway's Efforts to Strengthen Support for Indigenous Peoples in Development Co-operation - Ahuman rights-based approach (2004) does not specifically mention the importance of cultural co-operation, but is based on the assumption that socially, culturally and/or linguistically, most indigenous peoples differ from the majority population of their society.
-Indigenous peoples' culture is closely linked to the land areas they have traditionally inhabited.
-The fundamental importance of culture and value systems in shaping identity and a sense of belonging is particularly evident in indigenous peoples' claim for the right to practise and develop their own culture.
-Support for indigenous peoples' forms of artistic expression is also an important means of promoting global cultural diversity.
+The Foreign Ministry's Guidelines for Norway's Efforts to Strengthen Support for Indigenous Peoples in Development Co-operation -A human rights-based approach (2004) does not specifically mention the importance of cultural co-operation, but is based on the assumption that socially, culturally and/or linguistically, most indigenous peoples differ from the majority population of their society.
+Indigenous peoples' "In those States in which ethnic, religious or culture is closely linked to the land linguistic minorities exist, persons belongareas they have traditionally inhabited. ing to such minorities shall not be denied the The fundamental importance of culture right, in community with the other members and value systems in shaping identity of their group, to enjoy their own culture, to and a sense of belonging is particularly profess and practice their own religion, or evident in indigenous peoples' claim for the right to practise and develop their own culture.
+Support for indigenous Article 27, UN Covenant on Civil peoples' forms of artistic expression is and Political Rights also an important means of promoting global cultural diversity.